5 Easy DIY Home Maintenance Projects for the Weekend

 This summer, take the necessary steps to ensure your home is safe and energy efficient for both the short and long term.
 Get started this weekend before it becomes excruciatingly hot!

 1. Inspect and clean gutters and downspouts

-Gutters are an often neglected part of our homes, but they are an essential for protecting our houses from water damage.
+Gutters are an often neglected part of our homes, but they are essential for protecting our houses from water damage.
 If you ignore your gutters, water can spill over your gutters causing foundation damage, peeling paint, rotting wood, moldy basements and attics, and roof leaks.
 Late summer and early fall are great times to inspect your gutters before the leaves begin to fall.
 No doubt you will have to clear your gutters again in the fall, but if you do a thorough gutter inspection now, it will make your work a lot easier when it comes time.

 2. Inspect your roof for damaged shingles

 Damaged and/or missing shingles can be a warning sign of a more serious problem.
 You can inspect your roof yourself and even replace shingles by yourself, but if you have leaks or water coming into your house, you should have a professional roofer assess the situation.
 You can save a lot of money on more serious roof repairs by having a roofing professional inspect your roof for leaks and damaged areas.

 3. Using weather-stripping and caulk, seal any or cracks you find.

 Inspect your home for proper sealing.
 If you can see daylight coming through any window or door seals, try weather-stripping and caulking the cracks.
 Use weatherproof caulk on gaps smaller than 1/4 inch and expandable foam spray for any gaps larger than 1/4 inch.